cdinger/activerecord-peoplesoft_models/README.md

 metadata.
 If access to your PeopleSoft instance is restricted, be sure to ask for access to these tables.

+## Tests

+Run `bundle exec rake test` to run the test suite.
+By default, tests that need to hit a database run in an in-memory sqlite3 database.

+`bundle exec rake test`

+You can optionally define other connections in `test/config/database.yml` and use them by referencing a connection in the `DATABASE` environment variable.
+Tests that alter the database are skipped if you specify a different connection.

+`DATABASE=peoplesoft_dev bundle exec rake test`

+There's also a console available if you want to poke around a real instance of
+PeopleSoft:

+`DATABASE=peoplesoft_dev ./console`

 ## Motivation and principles

 This library is the third crack at trying to solve this problem.
 The first two